wandwramp/wsim/README.md

 ### Breakpoints

-If you want to pause execution at a particular time in your program, you can set a breakpoint on a particular instruction.
+If you want to pause execution at a particular instruction in your program, you can set a breakpoint on that instruction.
 With the `Memory (RAM)` form open, double-click on any memory address.
 The `Address` field will change to show a `[B]` label next to the address of the instruction, indicating the presence of a breakpoint.
 When the program counter reaches this instruction, execution will